-To power on the ICE Box, connect the ICE PS2 power supply to a mains power wall outlet, then connect the ICE Box with the included power supply cable.
+To power on the ICE Box, connect the ICE PS2 power supply to a standard wall outlet, then connect the ICE Box to the ICE PS2 power supply with the included power supply cable.
 Toggling the rocker switch on the back of the ICE PS2 power supply will turn the power supply on, after which the front rocker switch can be toggled to place the ICE system into standby mode.
 In standby mode, the ICE Box is not powered on, but can activate either by serial API commands, or by pressing the circular power button on the front of the ICE Box.
 The four LEDs on the front of the ICE PS2 power supply indicate whether the ICE Box is in standby mode (top LED on), or receiving full power (bottom three LEDs on).